logicly-au/pmhc-mds.com/_source/resources.md

 PMHC MDS users.

 ## 4. Guidance on client consent
-[The guidance on client consent](/doc/pmhc-consent-guidance-20240430.pdf) provides suggested wording that PHNs may wish to include in client consent forms provided to referrers and providers to obtain consent from their clients for anonymised data to be supplied to the PHN and the Department of Health for statistical purposes in
+[The guidance on client consent (April 2024)](/doc/pmhc-consent-guidance-20240430.pdf) provides suggested wording that PHNs may wish to include in client consent forms provided to referrers and providers to obtain consent from their clients for anonymised data to be supplied to the PHN and the Department of Health for statistical purposes in